michael2012z/BitBible/markdown/KJV/files/Job.md

 8. Their seed is established in their sight with them, and their offspring before their eyes.

-9. Their houses are safe from fear, neither is the rod of God upon them.safe…: Heb. peace from
+9. Their houses are safe from fear, neither is the rod of God upon them.

 10. Their bull gendereth, and faileth not; their cow calveth, and casteth not her calf.